albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/src/regression_bigquery_real_case.md

 ![alt](../pics/bq-predictions-regression.png "")

-- We've collected data from must 2 months, wich it's not good
+- We have collected data from just 2 months, which is not good (again, this is a test).

 1. Grouping by month:
-    From 0.25 conversion rate the results start to be different from the desired ones.
+    From 0.25 Conversion Rate the results start to be different from the desired ones.
 It really makes no sense to group in this way, unless you have years and years of collected data.

-2. Grouping by hours of day
+2. Grouping by hours of day.

 3. Grouping by day of the week.
-It looks like on wednesday predictions are different from the rest of days (wednesday-thursady).
+It looks like on wednesday predictions are different from the rest of days (wednesday-thursday).

 4. Grouping by month we'll have an awesome prediction.
 The possible cause could be like locally the predictions are not good, but globally they perform good in the end.